lakshmankumar12/pynotes/python_notes.md

 os.path.abspath(path)
 os.path.realpath(path)  # resolves sym-links!
-os.path.exists('path/to/file')      #file check present os.makedirs(path)   # no mkdir -p option.. just check isdir and then do this or do , catch except OSError (latter better) os.getcwd()         # get cwd pwd os.chdir(path)      # cd to a working-dir os.path.dirname(os.path.realpath(__file__))   # get dir of current file
+os.path.exists('path/to/file')      #file check present os.makedirs(path)   # it will create all dirs in path if needed.
+                    # But the last dir MUST be non-existant.
+                    # You can either check isdir() before, or catch FileExistsError
+os.getcwd()         # get cwd pwd
+os.chdir(path)      # cd to a working-dir
+os.path.dirname(os.path.realpath(__file__))   # get dir of current file